Apprenticeships vs University: Which Option is Best For You?

 If there are, you have two options.

-Your task is to decide whether a modern apprenticeship or a university degree will give you the best preparation for, and foremost chance of kick-starting a career.
+Your task is to decide whether an apprenticeship or a university degree will give you the best preparation for a chance at kick-starting a career.

 Apprenticeships vs University